teddygroves/bibat/README.md

 Cmdstanpy depends on [cmdstan](https://mc-stan.org/users/interfaces/cmdstan) and provides helpful utilities for installing it: see [here](https://cmdstanpy.readthedocs.io/en/v0.9.68/installation.html#install-cmdstan) for details.

-Finally, if you chose the option `y` at the prompt `create_writing_directory`, there will be a report file `writing/report.md` and a makefile recipe for building the target `writing/report.pdf` with [pandoc](https://pandoc.org/).
-Running this recipe with the command `make report` will only work if pandoc is installed.
+Finally, if you chose the option `Markdown` at the prompt `docs_format`, there will be a directory called `docs` containing a report file `report.md` and a makefile with a recipe for building the target `report.pdf` with [pandoc](https://pandoc.org/).
+You should only choose this option if pandoc is installed.

 ## Intended workflow